CounTR: Transformer-based Generalised Visual Counting: Experiments

 \subsection{Comparison to state-of-the-art}

 We evaluate the proposed CounTR model on the FSC-147 dataset and compare it against existing approaches.
-As shown in Table~\ref{tab:result}, CounTR has demonstrated new state-of-the-art on both zero-shot and few-shot counting, outperforming the previous methods significantly, almost halving the errors on the validation set.
+As shown in Table~\ref{tab:result}, CounTR has demonstrated new state-of-the-art on both zero-shot and few-shot counting, outperforming the previous methods significantly, especially on the results of the validation set.